 Recommendation Number and Text Age of Recommendation on 3/31/20 Rec.
-A.1.a: The DoD OIG recommended that the Comptroller develop policies and implement procedures to ensure that Journal Vouchers contain valid General Ledger accounts, accurate financial information, and required approvals; include adequate documentation; and reflect correct dollar amounts.
+A.1.a: The DoD OIG recommended that the Example Comptroller develop policies and implement procedures to ensure that Journal Vouchers contain valid General Ledger accounts, accurate financial information, and required approvals; include adequate documentation; and reflect correct dollar amounts.
 2 years 3 months 10 days Rec.
-A.1.b: The DoD OIG recommended that the comparison of the c 2 years 3 months 10 days Rec.
-B.1.a: The DoD OIG recommended that the document, and implement policy to validate that corrective actions have been effectively designed and implemented in accordance with Office of Management and Budget Circular A-123 criteria.
-2 years 3 months 10 days Rec B.1.b: The DoD OIG recommended that the all corrected controls to ensure that deficiencies are corrected prior to closing Information Technology Corrective Action Plans and determine whether the controls are implemented correctly, operating as intended, and producing the desired outcome.
+A.1.b: The DoD OIG recommended that the Comptroller Comptroller implement quality control review procedures in accordance with the DoD Financial Management Regulation.
 2 years 3 months 10 days Rec.
-B.1.c: The DoD OIG recommended that the Comptroller maintain an updated and accurate status for identified control deficiencies throughout the entire process.
+B.1.a: The DoD OIG recommended that the Comptroller develop, document, and implement policy to validate that corrective actions have been effectively designed and implemented in accordance with Office of Management and Budget Circular A-123 criteria.
+2 years 3 months 10 days Rec B.1.b: The DoD OIG recommended that the Comptroller test all corrected controls to ensure that deficiencies are corrected prior to closing Information Technology Corrective Action Plans and determine whether the controls are implemented correctly, operating as intended, and producing the desired outcome.
+2 years 3 months 10 days Rec.
+B.1.c: The DoD OIG recommended that the Comptone of Comptroller maintain an updated and accurate status for identified control deficiencies throughout the entire process.
 2 years 3 months 10 days